-The student may receive from one to three semester credit

-hours, depending on the number of hours per week worked in an approved cooperative education experience.
+The student may receive from one to three semester credit hours, depending on the number of hours per week worked in an approved cooperative education experience.
 State policy permits Gadsden State to award one (1) semester hour of credit for each five (5) hours of work per week.
-The student should refer to the appropriate portions in the "Programs of Study" and "Course Descriptions" sections of this catalog to be certain that cooperative education credits are applicable toward the requirements for his/her degree program.
+The student should refer to the appropriate portions in the Degree/

+Certificate Programs and Course Descriptions chapters of this catalog to be certain that cooperative education credits are applicable toward the requirements for his/her degree program.

-Students interested in the Cooperative Education Program may visit the Career Services Office, located in Ralls Hall, Room 104, on the East Broad Campus, or call 256.549.8635. http://www.gadsdenstate.edu/career_services/home
+Students interested in the Cooperative Education Program may visit the Career Services Office, located in Inzer Hall on the Wallace Drive Campus or the Learning Resource Center on the Ayers Campus.
+Interested parties may also call 256.549.8605 or reach the staff by email at careerservices@gadsdenstate.edu for more information.